 Provides information about advanced development tasks and techniques in the .NET Framework, including extensibility, interoperability, and reflection.
-Also includes the reference topics for unmanaged APIs that can be used by managed applications, such as runtime hosts, compilers, disassemblers, debuggers, and profilers.
+Also includes the reference topics for unmanaged APIs that can be used by managed apps, such as runtime hosts, compilers, disassemblers, debuggers, and profilers.

 Describes key new features and changes in the latest version of the .NET Framework.
-Includes lists of new and obsolete types and members, and provides a guide for migrating your applications from the previous version of the .NET Framework.
+Includes lists of new and obsolete types and members, and provides a guide for migrating your apps from the previous version of the .NET Framework.